Praga Khan

 Maurice Joseph François Engelen (born 7 January 1959), known by his stage name Praga Khan, is a Belgian electronic musician.
 Khan is considered one of the leading pioneers of the new beat/acid house/techno electronic dance music scene that originated in Belgium.
 Khan has also contributed to the theatrical scene with his musical collaborations in The Next Dimension and Code Red.
+The group mostly performs in English, but has also released singles in German (Tausend Sterne).

 Career

-In the late 1980s, Engelen teamed up with Jade 4U (Nikkie van Lierop) and Olivier Adams to form Lords of Acid and multiple other projects including Channel X and Digital Orgasm.
+In the late 1980s, Khan teamed up with Jade 4U (Nikkie van Lierop) and Olivier Adams to form Lords of Acid and multiple other projects including Channel X and Digital Orgasm.
 Khan's most famous solo work is "Injected with a Poison" (1992).
-The single "Free Your Body / Injected with a Poison", by Praga Khan featuring Jade 4U, reached #16 in the UK.
-"Rave Alert" also charted (#39).
+The single "Free Your Body / Injected with a Poison", by Praga Khan featuring Jade 4U, reached No. 16 in the UK singles chart.
+"Rave Alert" also charted (No. 39).

 In 1992, Channel X's "Rave the Rhythm" was included in the soundtrack for Basic Instinct, after director Paul Verhoeven had by chance heard the track in a New York City disco during the shooting.
 After this, other tracks were included into other movies, including Sliver, Virtuosity, Strange Days and Bad Lieutenant.
-He also composed a music album for the video game, Mortal Kombat, with Olivier Adams as The Immortals.
+He also composed a music album for the video game Mortal Kombat, with Olivier Adams as The Immortals.

 Khan produced three mixes of the song "Again" for the band Alice in Chains, released as B-sides on international CD singles in 1996.
 In the liner notes of 1999's Music Bank box set collection, Alice in Chains guitarist Jerry Cantrell said of the mixes:

 With the release of the CD 21st Century Skin in 1999, Khan became a major music act in his home country.
 The album included the singles "Breakfast in Vegas", "Luv U Still" (Pragamatic) and "Lonely".
 The album sold more than 25,000 copies.
 This earned him a place at Rock Werchter, where he performed live.